ConalCosgrove/cs4093-team3-auth-server/README.md

-# TB or not TB: Authorization Server
+# CS4093 TEAM 3: Authorization Server

 Provides signup and login functionality.
 Sessions are maintained using JWT.